New York is pretty amazing year-round, but there’s one time in particular you have to experience at least once: the winter holiday season.

 Image: Bushwick Daily

-Get your photo taken with your Brooklyn family—which could be your roommates, no judgement!—while your furry family members make really weird faces!
+Get your photo taken with your Brooklyn family (which could be your roommates, no judgment) while awkwardly trying to hold your furry friends.
 Bushwick Bark’s Awkward Family Holiday Pet Photoshoot is back, and the results are destined to be hysterical.
 Dress code?
 Ugly Christmas sweater, obvs.
 Booze will be served.

 Bushwick Bark’s Awkward Family Holiday Pet Photoshoot @ Precious Metal, 143 Troutman St. Sunday, December 4 @ 2:00PM.
 RSVP & more info here.